Cybercriminals have webbed $4.3 billion from cryptocurrency exchanges, users and investors.

 Crypto world is as grey as any other.
 Today, it seems like a race between the crypto positives and negatives.
+You can read the latest startup news for more updates on the cryptocurrency industry.
 As much ascends the cryptocurrency acceptance and usage, that much increases the crypto crimes and scams.
 If you want to know more about Blockchain Technology, you can read this article on What is Blockchain and understand the basic concepts of blockchain & cryptocurrency.

 The fancy Ponzi PlusToken

 CipherTrace cited the PlusToken scheme as the most extensive single disaster that defrauded the users and investors of around 70,000 Bitcoins and 800K Ethereum.
 When summed up, the Ponzi scheme looted an overwhelming number of nearly $2.9 billion from the people of China, Japan, and South Korea.
 However, the scammers couldn’t escape.
 The Vanuatu authorities arrested the six Chinese citizens associated with the hoax.